 Differentiation is not an individualized curriculum for each student, nor is every lesson in a classroom differentiated.
 Instead, we consider that all students are moving forward toward a common destination, and are taking slightly different paths from one another.

 Our small class sizes allow teachers to get to know each student as an individual learner and report in detail on their academic, social, and emotional developments.
 Written assessments are complemented by parent-teacher conferences to discuss each student’s progress.
 Students tend to join their parents for at least part of these conferences, and as they advance through the grades, they take a larger role in facilitating the conversation about their learning.
 Park Day School does not use traditional grades.
 If you would like to receive an example of a student assessment report, email email@example.com.

-Q. Park Day School has a generous financial assistance program, allocating over 1.3 million in 2016-17 to 35% of the student body.
+Q. Park Day School has a generous financial assistance program.
+35% of the student body receives financial assistance.
 Applications for financial assistance are kept separate from applications for admissions.
 Families who have applied for financial assistance are informed of both their admission decision and financial assistance allocation on the same date in March.
 We invite you to learn more about financial assistance.

 All the time!
 Classes move outside to take shadow measurements, observe insects in flight, write poetry, and play.
 We have recess and lunch every day, during which younger children leave notes for the faeries in our “Faerie Tree”, play basketball, make potions in the garden, or play chase or on one of our many climbing structures.
 Older students enjoy sports, hang-out on shaded, tabled areas or in the gazebo.
 Like students in lower grades, they also enjoy classes that move indoors and out according to the subject area and student or teacher inspiration.